+The current developments in Tigray are a manifestation of continued political parallelism where ethno-national commitment overrides ownership structures. the media in a society reflects political developments and the party landscape (Hallin and Mancini, 2004).
+Previous research has detected high degrees of political parallelism in the Ethiopian media landscape during EPRDF in terms of ideological linkages (Menychle, 2017, 2019).
 The current developments in Tigray are a manifestation of continued political parallelism where ethno-national commitment overrides ownership structures.

-during EPRDF in terms of ideological linkages (Menychle, 2017, 2019).
-The current developments in Tigray are a manifestation of continued political parallelism where ethno-national commitment overrides ownership structures.

-The perception of both TMMA and DW journalists, and certainly journalists from most other media companies in the region would be of the same opinion, is that they need to join forces to counter an unsolicited new political line from what they describe as an 'anti-federalist' government.
+The perception of both TMMA and DW journalists is that they must join forces to counter an unsolicited new political line from what they describe as an 'anti-federalist' government.
 TMMA and DW do compete in the daily news production for audiences and attention, but the real match is taking place on another arena, and this is a game in which they play together on the same team against a perceived external enemy.